winksaville/rust-binance-cli/README.md

 > **Note: In no case can the authors of this program be held responsible
 > for any damanges or monetary losses.**

+## TODO

+ - More tests
+ - Use csv-async to support tokio::io

+## Introduction

 This program provides a command line interface to some of the binance.us API's.
 It also Includes some higher level capabilities such as automatically buying and selling of assets.
-Eventually other higher level capabilities maybe provoded.
+Eventually other higher level capabilities maybe provided.

 Also, there are some **really dangerous** subcommands, such as `auto-sell` and `auto-buy`.
 The `auto-sell` is particularly **DANGEROUS**